 Prior to shopping, make a checklist of things you need so you won't miss anything or purchase unnecessary items.
 Print off this checklist with recommendations for aquarium gift giving; it has everything you'll need on one list.

 For beginners, a 20-gallon tank or larger is ideal.
 If space or finances make that impossible, don't go smaller than 10 gallons and take care to select small, hardy fish.
+Also, be sure you have an appropriate aquarium stand for your aquarium.
+Water is heavy, and larger aquariums need strong support; they weigh more than a book case or cabinet can hold - you need a stand made for aquariums.

 Should you select glass or acrylic?
 Acrylic has many advantages for children, since it does not chip or break, weighs less than glass, and doesn't distort the view as glass can.
 That's important, as children will spend a lot of time gazing at their tank from all angles.